+Lovely letterpress set on Flickr.
 Thanks to I Love Typography for a great post which included this.

 Lebbeus Woods has started a series of fantasy entries on his blog, tied to his beautiful sketches.
 The first is about a city built into rocky crags, the City of Earth.
 His prose style reminds me of H.P.
 Lovecraft, for some reason, creating a slight atmosphere of foreboding, that I’m not sure was intended.
 Maybe

+Some really beautiful looking new work by Maya Lin.
+Hope this exhibition comes to the UK.
 “The Systematic Landscape exhibit, Lin’s second nationally traveling exhibit within 10 years, ranges from a 50-ton sculpture created by 65,000 pieces of 2×4 set on their ends (2×4 Landscape) to Rand McNally into which Lin has cut through page